snowwlex/etsy/README.md

 scrapy crawl findSellers

 # Output
 The output file is available in the project root directory.
+A corresponding web page is availble where you can query each record from the output file http://ec2-35-164-120-236.us-west-2.compute.amazonaws.com/etsy